 At the local and regional level, he has and continues to serve on many organizational boards and community-based committees such as the United Confederation of Taíno Peoples (UCTP); International Indian Treaty Council; Indigenous Portal; Caribbean Amerindian Development Organization (CADO); Caribbean Organization of Indigenous Peoples (COIP); Indigenous Peoples Day NYC Coordinating Committee; Peoples Climate March NYC, Indigenous Organizing Committee, 2014; Peoples Climate March, Washington D.C., Indigenous Organizing Committee, 2017; Indigenous Peoples March, Washington D.C., 2019 Organizing Committee; NGO Committee on the Rights of Indigenous Peoples; Friends of Brook Park, and others.

-Borrero is a member of the indigenous Taíno Tribal Nation whose family lineage, paternal and maternal, comes from the island of Borikén (Puerto Rico).
-The traditional homelands of the Taíno extend through the Greater Antilles to the South tip of Florida in the U.S. Borrero is an active traditional ceremonial participant and leader, as well as the founder of the Kasibahagua Taíno Cultural Society and the Consejo General de Tainos Borincanos, both established in 1994.
+Borrero is a member of the indigenous Taíno Tribal Nation and among the pioneers of the international Taíno cultural resurgence movement.
+His family lineage, paternal and maternal, comes from the island of Borikén (Puerto Rico).
+The traditional homelands of the Taíno extend through the Greater Antilles to the South tip of Florida in the U.S. Borrero is an active traditional ceremonial participant and leader, as well as the founder of the Kasibahagua Taíno Cultural Society and co-founder of the Consejo General de Tainos Borincanos, both established in 1994.
 In 2012, he was traditionally sanctioned a kasike (chief) of the Guainía Taíno tribal community.

 Resume or CV available upon request

 Bachelor of Arts, Cultural Studies